Before teams play their first matches, all players should read and completely understand the rules.

 3.7 Ringers, Substutions, and Alternate Teams

 If a team is met with the situation of having less than 5 eligible players from their roster available to play in a given match, there are options.
-First, a team must have at least 4 eligible players on THEIR roster in game to play.
+First, a team must have at least 4 eligible players on THEIR roster in game to play, unless the opposing team agrees in written form (please keep screenshots for dispute purposes).
 A team may call upon a ringer, or substitution to play.
 This ringer MUST be a REGISTERED and eligible DGL player.
 The opposing team MUST approve the use of the ringer as well.
 A team also has the option of playing with 4 if they so choose to play with a man down.
 Bear in mind the "ringer" must have been a REGISTERED DGL player for at least 1 week prior to the start of that match week (i.e. if the match week is week 3, which starts Nov 18, they must be have been registered by Nov 11.
 We expect both teams to operate with professionalism and sportsmanship in the event of a needed ringer.

 4.1 Game Server Settings